 Nepal

 Nepal, officially the Federal Democratic Republic of Nepal, is a landlocked country in South Asia and the world’s youngest republic.
 It is bordered to the north by the Peoples Republic of China, and to the south, east, and west by the Republic of India.
-With an area of 147,181 square kilometres (56,827 sq mi) and a population of approximately 30 million, Nepal is the world’s 93rd largest country by land mass and the 41st most populous country.
+With an area of 147,181 square kilometers (56,827 sq. mi) and a population of approximately 30 million, Nepal is the world’s 93rd largest country by land mass and the 41st most populous country.
 Nepal is a developing country.
-Nepal is called the “land of the Gods”.
+Kathmandu is the nation’s capital and the country’s largest metropolitan city.

 Nepal is a country of highly diverse and rich geography, culture and religions.
 The mountainous north contains eight of the world’s fourteen highest mountains, including the highest, Mount Everest (8848m).
 The fertile and humid south is heavily urbanized.
 By some measures, Hinduism is practiced by a greater majority of people in Nepal than in any other nation.
 Buddhism, though a minority faith in the country, is linked historically with Nepal as the birthplace of Siddhartha Gautama who as the Buddha Gautama gave birth to the Buddhist tradition.
-About half of the population live below the international poverty line of US$1.25 a day.
+About half of the population live below the international poverty line of US$ 1.25 a day.

 A monarchy throughout most of its history, Nepal was ruled by the Shah dynasty of kings from 1768, when Prithvi Narayan Shah unified its many small kingdoms.
 However, a decade-long People’s Revolution by the Communist Party of Nepal (Maoist) along with several weeks of mass protests by all major political parties of Nepal in 2006, culminated in a peace accord and the ensuing elections for the constituent assembly voted overwhelmingly in favor of the abdication of the last Nepali monarch Gyanendra Shah and the establishment of a federal democratic republic in May 28, 2008.
 The first President of Nepal, Ram Baran Yadav, was sworn in on 23 July, 2008.

-Geography of Nepal is uncommonly diverse.
+The geography of Nepal is uncommonly diverse.
 Nepal is of roughly trapezoidal shape, 800 kilometres (500 mi) long and 200 kilometres (125 mi) wide, with an area of 147,181 square kilometres (56,827 sq mi).
 See List of territories by size for the comparative size of Nepal.

-Nepal is commonly divided into three physiographic areas: the Mountain, Hill, and Terai Regions.
 These ecological belts run east-west and are vertically intersected by Nepal’s major, north to south flowing river systems.

 The southern lowland plains or Terai bordering India are part of the northern rim of the Indo-Gangetic plains.
 They were formed and are fed by three major rivers: the Kosi, the Narayani, and the Karnali.
 This region has a subtropical to tropical climate.